 Step 7 – Next….

-A very wise man said to me (my brother who I would NOT normally claim as wise) that when he went through a break up his continuous thought was ‘what’s next’ you can certainly mix it up and say ‘who’s next’.
+A very wise man said to me (someone who I would NOT normally claim as wise) that when he went through a break up his continuous thought was ‘what’s next’ you can certainly mix it up and say ‘who’s next’.

-In closing, when my thoughts turn back to Barry, what was and what he represented I have taken solace in the fact there is ALWAYS someone else around the corner, I just don’t know when I am going to turn that corner.
-That is the fun and adventure of life!
+In closing, when my thoughts turn back to Rupert, what was, and what he represented I have taken solace in the fact there is ALWAYS someone else around the corner, I just don’t know when I am going to turn that corner.
+And this is the fun and adventure of life!